ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   a stage can either compute a value (returns a single result) or performs an action (returns no result)
 *   a stage can be initiated by finishing one or two previous stages and can initiate a subsequent stage

-Most of the methods of the `CompletionStage` return another `CompletionStage` object that allows chaining of steps.
+The absolute majority of the methods (except one) of the `CompletionStage` return another `CompletionStage` object that allows steps pipelining.
 Note that during chaining, methods are not immediately executed, but are lazily registered for further executions like callbacks.
-The methods are actually executed when the given promise completes.
+The methods are actually executed when the given future/promise completes.

 Methods of the `CompletionStage` interface can be divided into two groups by their purpose: